50 Years Ago, Kansas City Introduced The Crock-Pot. These Women Taught America To Use It

 "No one paid any attention to it," Rival president Isidore Miller told the Kansas City Times in 1981.
 "We almost forgot about it."

-As the story goes, Miller handed the Beanery over to Rival's test kitchen, where an employee named Marilyn Neill had an immediate an epiphany: This can cook way more than just beans.
+As the story goes, Miller handed the Beanery over to Rival's test kitchen, where an employee named Marilyn Neill had an immediate epiphany: This can cook way more than just beans.

 “From that point on, I believe they gave those home economists in the test kitchen a lot more attention than they ever did before,” says Roxanne Wyss, a former Rival home economist.